FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 Following considerable discussion, it was agreed to refer this item to the Mayor and

-Party Leaders for further consideration.---
+Party Leaders for further consideration.
+---
 22

 23.